BitsJayMehta173/Noteroom/README.md

 still in progress
 custom online notepad

-Further Updates:
+Further Updates

-Word Recognition,
+1.Word Recognition

-Genre Recognition,
+2.Genre Recognition,

-Redundancy Elimination,,
+3.Redundancy Elimination

-Proper Graph Connection for Story Mode to enable the relationship between Notes, Voice Recording (Specifically for idea mode or Reading Music Mode) :- Will Use S3 Bucket, Authentication
+4.Proper Graph Connection for Story Mode to enable the relationship between Notes,

+5.Voice Recording (Specifically for idea mode or Reading Music Mode) :- Will Use S3 Bucket,

+6.Authentication

 Specifically For Online Authors Who Likes to Write Ideas and Short Stories